Arti34/AI-ML-Prerequisite-Refresher/README.md

 The goal of this assignment was to build a fundamental understanding of the concepts behind AI/ML and understand how the important code blocks connect theory with practical implementation.

-Please note I have created the videos for Statistics Foundations of Machine Learning and Neural Network Playground but since my daily Youtube Video upload limit reached I was not able to Upload it on Youtube, I will be able to upload after 24 hrs.
+## Please note: I have created the videos for Statistics Foundations of Machine Learning and Neural Network Playground but since my daily Youtube Video upload limit reached I was not able to Upload it on Youtube, I will be able to upload after 24 hrs.
 I will upload after 24 hrs.